 Create an external table

-The following example shows the syntax for creating an external table:
+The following example shows how to create an external table:

 CREATE EXTERNAL TABLE table_name